NU-ACCESS/XRFast.jl/README.md

 Required versions: [Jupyter notebook](https://jupyter.org/)>=5.5, [Julia](https://julialang.org/downloads/)>=1.5

 #### 1.2.
 Install requirements
-All packages required to run the notebook can be install within the Jupyter notebbok or using the Julia command prompt. <br>
+All packages required to run the notebook can be installed within the Jupyter notebbok or using the Julia command prompt. <br>
 To install a package, use the following lines: <br>
 > using Pkg <br>
 > Pkg.add("Package Name") <br>